 Cell phones have become extremely popular within the past few years.
 As a result of this, people have been spending more and more time using their cell phones.

 In society today people generally use their phones for talking, texting, video chatting, playing video games, surfing the web, and more.
-Cell phone users have been spending more time using their cell phones that the manufacturers had anticipated.
+Cell phone users have been spending more time using their cell phones than the manufacturers had anticipated.

 Until cell phone manufacturers find a way to significantly increase the battery capacity without making the phones too thick or heavy.
 We can rely on external batteries and battery cases to be able to use our phones for extended periods of time.

 When Should You Replace Your Phone Battery?

 If you have a cell phone with a removable battery.
 You should replace your battery at the end of the cell phone battery lifespan when the battery stops holding charge.